dougeby/IntuneDocs/intune/apps/app-discovered-apps.md

 | Android Enterprise | Only managed apps | Only apps installed in the Work Profile | Every 7 days from device enrollment |

 > [!NOTE]
->Windows 10 Hybrid Azure AD Joined devices with the Intune Management Extension do not currently collect app inventory as per the above schedule.
-This is a known issue.
-Any changes or updates on this behavior are announced in [in development](../fundamentals/in-development.md) and/or [what's new](../fundamentals/whats-new.md).
+>Windows 10 Hybrid Azure AD joined devices, as shown in the app management workload in Configuration Manager, do not currently collect app inventory through the Intune Management Extension (IME) as per the above schedule.
+To mitigate this issue, the app management workload in Configuration Manager should be switched to Intune for the IME to be installed on the device (IME is required for Win32 inventory and PowerShell deployment).
+Note that any changes or updates on this behavior are announced in [in development](../fundamentals/in-development.md) and/or [what's new](../fundamentals/whats-new.md).

 The number of discovered apps may not match the app install status count.
 Possibilities for inconsistencies include:
 - A targeting change of an installed managed app can cause the install count in the status blade to decrement, but remain reported in the detected apps.